UWStout/VirtualFieldTripStudy/infoPages/09-FunFacts.md

 ### WHAT IS THE TALLEST STRUCTURE IN MENOMONIE, WISCONSIN?
 At 240 feet and 4-inch height, the red chimney of Stout’s heating plant is one of the tallest structures in Menomonie.
-The chimney was erected in 1965 by Consolidated Chimney Company, Chicago, Illinois using almost 90,000 red octagon and face bricks.
+The chimney was erected in 1965 by Consolidated Chimney Company, Chicago, Illinois using 89,800 red octagon and face bricks.
 A chimney is a structure for venting hot flue gas from the boiler to the outside atmosphere at a suitable height to ensure the pollutants are dispersed over a wider area to meet legislation and safety requirements.
 Its height is determined primarily by environmental protection agencies permitting ground-level concentration limits.
 It usually is cylindrical in